 The Akyra offers amazing footing on outrageous terrain.
 The Trail Bite outsole hauls are intended to go up against any test.
 The carries confront in inverse ways, which implies the shoe can fly all over soak slopes with no stress of sliding or slipping.
 I had no issue pulling these shoes through sloppy trails and down free, rough landscape.
 Different runners complimented this shoe for its great execution insnow

 The padded sole and outsole of the shoe are fairly stiff.
 The flexibility of this shoe is minimal and bends where needed, but not the point where a runner could lose their footing on loose rocks or soil.
 Trail running requires a stiffer ride than road running due to the fact that the wearer’s foot is constantly on uneven terrain

 This shoe gives great stability to extreme trail running

 .
 The midfoot padding bolsters the curve of the foot and gives an agreeable and stable ride.
-The wide toe box and firm padded sole gives a decent stage to push offs and landings .
+The wide toe box and firm padded sole give a decent stage to push offs and landings.
 A few runners felt the shoe was more similar to a climbing boot than a trail shoe.
-I had no issue running in the shoe, however I would not have any desire to race for time as the shoe is stiffer andheavier than what I normaly use .
+I had no issue running in the shoe, but I would not have any desire to race for time, as the shoe is stiffer and heavier than what I normally use.